-Despite significant strides made by women in the workforce, recent research shows that the pandemic threatens to undo some of that progress.
+Despite significant strides made by women in the workforce, recent research shows that the pandemic has slowed progress.
 While COVID-19 has impacted all of us, it has disproportionately affected women, especially women of color.
-The challenges are numerous: women are more likely to work in roles eliminated in the pandemic and, women engaging in paid labor or not, often take on a greater share of household labor, including childcare.1
+The challenges are numerous: Women are more likely to work in roles eliminated in the pandemic and, women engaging in paid labor or not, often take on a greater share of household labor, including childcare.1

 In the U.S., investors can play a role in influencing companies on the topic of gender equality through voting proxies and dialoguing with companies to encourage disclosure.
 Specifically, investors have been focused on disclosure of relevant policies and employee diversity statistics.
-According to shareholder engagement data from USSIF, out of the 469 resolutions filed in 2020 (up from 366 filed in 2019), 13% of total shareholder resolutions filed address board diversity and 7% address diversity at work; combined, these exceed the largest single category (corporate political activity with 18% of total filings).
+According to shareholder engagement data from the shareholder advocacy nonprofit As You Sow, out of the 435 resolutions filed in 2021 (down from 469 filed in 2020), 9% of total shareholder resolutions filed address board diversity and 16% address workplace diversity; combined, these exceed the largest single category, corporate political activity (with 18% of total filings).

 Gender equality emphasizes that a balance in representation across all genders can help to broaden perspectives and drive better decision-making across organizations of all sizes.
 As it turns out, diverse perspectives actually has the potential to increase your portfolio’s bottom line.

-According to Morgan Stanley Research from 2019, a more diverse workforce, as represented by women across all levels of the organization, was correlated with higher average returns.
+According to Morgan Stanley Research from 2019, a more diverse workforce, as represented by women across all levels of the organization, is correlated with higher average returns.
 When our quantitative team analyzed global companies based on their percentage of female employees and other metrics of gender diversity, companies that have taken a holistic approach toward equal representation have outperformed their less diverse peers by 3.1% per year.
-From 2011-2019, an eight-year period, companies with more gender diversity enjoyed a one-year return on equity that was 2% better than companies with low gender diversity4.
-Further, these more diverse companies experienced lower return-on-equity volatility, too.
+From 2011-2019, an eight-year period, companies with more gender diversity enjoyed a one-year return on equity that was 2% better than companies with low gender diversity.9 Further, these more diverse companies experienced lower return-on-equity volatility, too.

 A few possible reasons:

-- Recruit diverse talent: Family-life balance, flexible working programs, and family leave may be drivers of outperformance for many reasons, including helping companies in competitive markets attract top talent.
+- Recruit diverse talent: Family-life balance, flexible working programs and family leave may be drivers of outperformance for many reasons, including helping companies in competitive markets attract top talent.
 This gives companies an edge in hiring the workers they need—especially in countries that are experiencing an aging and shrinking workforce.

-Just as getting qualified women into the C-suite and the boardroom, female ownership and developing policies supporting diversity is important, there are other dimensions of gender equality that motivated investors can also support.
+Just as getting qualified women into the C-suite and the boardroom, female ownership and developing policies supporting diversity are important, there are other dimensions of gender equality that motivated investors can also support.
 For example, investing in companies providing products and services that benefit women and girls.
 Women, according to the World Bank, represent the majority of unbanked adults globally.
 Increasing access to financial services for women, such as bank accounts, can support equality and serves as a growing business opportunity as well.

 Despite progress made, we are still a long way away from achieving gender equality.
-Thanks to investor demand, increased data and transparency driving investment strategies and more robust impact report capabilities, investors now have more opportunities than ever to create more equitable outcomes for all.
+Thanks to investor demand, increased data and transparency driving investment strategies and more robust impact reporting capabilities, investors now have more opportunities than ever to create more equitable outcomes for all.
 If you are interested in advancing gender equality by incorporating these themes into your investment portfolio, reach out to your Morgan Stanley Financial Advisor to learn more.